Vitamin C should be an elemental part of our diet.

 The study also said that eating vitamin C rich foods like green leafy vegetables will provide the most benefit.

-Research also shows that consuming at least 5 servings of fruits and veggies had a lower risk to coronary heart disease versus those who only had 3 to 5 servings .
+Research also shows that consuming at least five servings of fruits and veggies had a lower risk of coronary heart disease versus those who only had 3 to 5 servings .

 However, these studies don’t tell us other facets of the diet, whether or not the subjects had a healthy lifestyle.

-Vitamin C supplements can help reduce risk of heart disease.
+Vitamin C supplements can help reduce the risk of heart disease.

-In a massive study done on over 290,000 individuals over a 10 year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.
+In an extensive study done on over 290,000 individuals over a ten year period revealed that folks who took at least 700 mg of vitamin C supplement per day lowered their risk to heart disease by 25%.

 Consuming vitamin C supplements daily can help lower bad cholesterol (or LDL) and blood triglycerides .